disk quotas

 root@linux:~# quotacheck -avug

-checking all quota enabled file systems in /etc/fstab and v
+checking all quota enabled file systems in /etc/fstab and v for

 verbose information.
 The next step is to edit individual user quotas

-or set a general quota on the file system
+with edquota or set a general quota on the file system

-(allows a grace period) limits on blocks
+real limit) and soft (allows a grace period) limits on blocks and

-command will verify that quota for a
+inodes.
+The quota command will verify that quota for a

 user is set.
-You can have a nice overview with repquota
+You can have a nice overview with repquota.

 The final step (before your users start complaining about lack of disk

-space) is to enable quotas with quotaon(1)
+space) is to enable quotas with quotaon(1).

 root@linux:~# quotaon -vaug